aimabietduocz/mdn-front-end-web-developer-learning-pathway/README.md

 -   `<header>` represents a group of introductory content.
 If it is a child of `<body>` it defines the global header of a webpage, but if it's a child of an `<article> `or` <section>` it defines a specific header for that section (try not to confuse this with titles and headings).
 -   `<nav> `contains the main navigation functionality for the page.
 Secondary links, etc., would not go in the navigation.
 -   `<footer>` represents a group of end content for a page.

+## Multimedia and embedding

+-   HTML `<figure>` and `<figcaption>` elements are created for exactly this purpose: to provide a semantic container for figures, The `<figcaption>` element tells browsers, and assistive technology that the caption describes the other content of the `<figure>` element.
+    -   > Note: From an accessibility viewpoint, captions and alt text have distinct roles.
+Captions benefit even people who can see the image, whereas alt text provides the same functionality as an absent image.
+Therefore, captions and alt text shouldn't just say the same thing, because they both appear when the image is gone.
+-   There are two types of images on the web:
+    -   **Raster images** are defined using a grid of pixels — a raster image file contains information showing exactly where each pixel is to be placed, and exactly what color it should be.
+Popular web raster formats include Bitmap (`.bmp`), PNG (`.png`), JPEG (`.jpg`), and GIF (`.gif`).
+    -   **Vector images** are defined using algorithms — a vector image file contains shape and path definitions that the computer can use to work out what the image should look like when rendered on the screen.